Randolph family of Virginia: Antebellum era

-Thomas Mann Randolph Jr., 2x great-grandson of William Randolph, was a member of both houses of the Virginia General Assembly, a Representative in the U.S. Congress, and as the 21st Governor of Virginia, from 1819 to 1822.
+Thomas Mann Randolph Jr., 2x great-grandson of William Randolph, was a member of both houses of the Virginia General Assembly, a U.S. Representative in the United States Congress, and as the 21st Governor of Virginia, from 1819 to 1822.

 Peyton Randolph, son of Edmund Randolph, served on the Virginia Privy Council and was acting Governor of Virginia from 1811 to 1812.

 Civil War era

-Robert E. Lee, 3x great grandson of William Randolph, was an American career military officer best known for having commanded the Confederate Army of Northern Virginia in the American Civil War.
+Robert E. Lee, 3x great-grandson of William Randolph, was an American career military officer best known for having commanded the Confederate Army of Northern Virginia in the American Civil War.
 In postbellum years he was president of Washington College (later Washington and Lee University).

-George W. Randolph, 3x great grandson of William Randolph, was a general officer in the American Civil War and a Confederate States Secretary of War.
+George W. Randolph, 3x great-grandson of William Randolph, was a general officer in the American Civil War and a Confederate States Secretary of War.
 He was most well known for his strengthening the Confederacy's western and southern defenses, but came into conflict with Confederate President Jefferson Davis over this.

-Junius Daniel, 4x great grandson of William Randolph, was a planter and career military officer, serving in the United States Army, then in the Confederate States Army during the American Civil War, as a brigadier general.
+Junius Daniel, 4x great-grandson of William Randolph, was a planter and career military officer, serving in the United States Army, then in the Confederate States Army during the American Civil War, as a brigadier general.
 His troops were instrumental in the Confederates' success at the first day of the Battle of Gettysburg.
 He was killed in action at the Battle of Spotsylvania Court House.

 Modern era

+Harrison Randolph, 4x great-grandson of William Randolph was President of the College of Charleston from 1897 to 1945.

-Armistead C. Gordon, 5x great grandson of William Randolph was a Virginia lawyer and a prolific writer of prose and poetry.
+Armistead C. Gordon, 5x great-grandson of William Randolph was a Virginia lawyer and a prolific writer of prose and poetry.

-John Skelton Williams, 2x great grandson of Edmund Randolph, great grandson of Peyton Randolph, was Comptroller of the Currency under President Woodrow Wilson.
+John Skelton Williams, 2x great-grandson of Edmund Randolph, great-grandson of Peyton Randolph, was Comptroller of the Currency under President Woodrow Wilson.